bors-ng/bors-ng/README.md

 ### App settings

-The *name*, *description*, and *homepage URL* are irrelevant, though I suggest pointing the homepage at the dashboard page.
+The *Github App name*, *description*, and *homepage URL* are irrelevant, though I suggest pointing the homepage at the dashboard page.

-Leave the *callback URL* blank.

 The *user authorization callback URL* should be at `<dashboard url>/auth/github/callback`.

+Leave the *setup URL* blank.

 The *webhook URL* should be at `<dashboard page>/webhook/github`.

 The *webhook secret* should be a randomly generated string.
 The `mix phoenix.gen.secret` command will work awesomely for this.
+Keep this handy to specify the same value in the bors configuration (you can also edit this value later if you need to).

 ### Required GitHub App permissions